smart-data-models/dataModel.RiskManagement/Mitigation/doc/spec.md

       x-ngsi:
         type: Property
     type:
-      description: 'NGSI-LD Entity Type.
-It must be equal to Risk.'
+      description: NGSI-LD Entity Type.
+It must be equal to Risk
       enum:
         - Mitigation
       type: string
       x-ngsi:
         type: Property
     validFrom:
-      description: 'The time at which the risk materialization is finished.'
+      description: The time at which the risk materialization is finished
       format: date-time
       type: string
       x-ngsi:
         model: https://schema.org/Time
         type: Property
     validTo:
-      description: 'The time at which the risk materialization is started.'
+      description: The time at which the risk materialization is started
       format: date-time
       type: string
       x-ngsi: